NoahSoto/DLLUnhooking/README.md

 syscall
 ret
 ```
+The SSN is used to denote which systemcall is being ran.
+These numbers change based on the Major and Minor version of Windows that you're using and increase sequentially through the library.
+In this example 0 is `ZwAccessCheck`, 1 is `ZwWorkerFactoryReady` ,and so on.  `Nt` systemcalls are used to denote userland systemcalls while `Zw` is used to denote kernel mode systemcalls.
+The functionality is nearly the same the only real difference is that in `Nt` systemcalls, since they come from userland, input parameters are treated as `untrusted`, and thus tested and validated prior to use.
+That does not happen for `Zw` based systemcalls and they are kernel based and typically originate from things like drivers.

 So we can see the general structure of a system call repeated in all 3 instances here.